faviconico1910/picoCTF/bof3/README.md

 			break
 ```

-Finnaly, same as bof1 and bof2, we'll use ret2win technique to obtain our flag
+Finally, same as bof1 and bof2, we'll use ret2win technique to obtain our flag

 ```
 p = remote('saturn.picoctf.net',56046)